Minivan lovers unite

-In 1983, the Chrysler Group introduced the modern minivan as the Dodge Caravan and Plymouth Voyager.
+In 1983, the Chrysler Group introduced the modern minivan like the Dodge Caravan and Plymouth Voyager.
 In 1989, Chrysler debuted the first luxury minivan, the Chrysler Town & Country.
 The Town-n-Country was low to the ground, and my aging dog could get in and out easily.
 I could hide my valuables under the seat if I put the seats up.
 I had every reason to buy a van, and I didn’t even have children.
 Then I got children.
 Well, I got children for a weekend.

 Chrysler Pacifica brought out its new van, and I brought my cousin Louann, and her two children, Abby (12) and Frankie (9) from Newfoundland, Canada to Southern California to give the Pacifica minivan a run for its money.